cbaez2/Portfolio-Immunization-Engine/README.md

 ```bash
 python main.py
 ```
-# You must close the image file to re-run the engine.
+You must close the image file to re-run the model.
----

 ##  Author